 Roasted Mushrooms Recipe

-Firm, meaty crimini mushrooms simply seasoned, tossed in oil, and roasted until tender.
-As a finish, I love to toss them in melted butter and garlic mixture for the perfect bite.
+Firm, meaty crimini mushrooms simply seasoned, tossed in oil, and roasted until golden and tender.
+As a finish, I love to toss them in melted garlic butter.
+Altogether, it takes about 30 minutes to prepare and I made sure to include tips to achieve the golden roasted perfection.

 5 from 3 votes